 A publisher can often help create social media graphics, posts, and advertisements, Liz notes, “but authors are responsible for keeping their personal sites up-to-date.”
 Unlike a website, social media needs to be updated regularly to be effective, so consider how much time you have to devote to various platforms before signing up for them.
 Focus on reaching out to your audience in authentic ways that can be sustained.
 If you aren’t a fan of Twitter, then focus your efforts on developing an engaging newsletter or on meeting with local book clubs.
 There’s no one path to promotional perfection.
 Talk with your publisher, consider your strengths, and develop the marketing plan that’s right for you.

 Looking for concrete ideas to bring to the promotional table?
-WFNS members can check out our new members’-only resource, Promoting Your Book with a Small Press (the extended PDF edition)!
+Check out Promoting Your Book with a Small Press (the extended PDF edition)!

 textcetera is a blog series exploring the writer’s life beyond craft.
-“Promoting your book with a small press” was written by Keanan Byggdin.
+“Promoting your book with a small press” was written by K.R.
+Byggdin.